mohammadshayk/JavaScript-Projects/README.md

 # JavaScript-Projects
-All my JavaScript projects shall be included here
+All my basic JavaScript projects shall be included here